curityio/xacml-authorization-manager/README.md

 The repository contains a docker compose file that will run an instance of the Curity Identity Server, a data source with test data and an [AuthzForce XACML PDP](https://github.com/authzforce/restful-pdp).
 Running this environment will provide a fully configured environment that can be used to test the use cases and the plugin.

-A scipt is available that will build and deploy the XACML Authorization Manager Plugin and start the docker containers.
+A script is available that will build and deploy the XACML Authorization Manager Plugin and start the docker containers.
 Run `/deploy.sh` to get everything up and running.
 Run `./teardown.sh` to stop and remove all the containers.

 **NOTE** DEBUG logging is enabled for the Curity Identity Server and the XACML PDP.

 1. Using [OAuth.tools](https://oauth.tools/), initiate a code flow using the `xacml-demo` client (secret is `Password1`).
 2. Log in with a user, `admin` or `demouser` (by default both have the password `Password1`).
 The `admin` user belongs to the group `admin` that has full access to the GraphQL APIs.
 The `demouser` belongs to the `devops` group that is subject to filtration of certain fields for both DCR and User Management data.
 This should be clear when reviewing the policy used by the XACML PDP.
 Note that the group claim is issued by default per the configuration.
 3. The JWT that is obtained from running the code flow can be used in a call to either of the GraphQL APIs.
-Using for example Postman or Insomnia, construct a query and add the JWT in the `Authorize` header.
+Using for example Postman or Insomnia, construct a query and add the JWT in the `Authorization` header.

 ### Example User Query